matthewfaw/mixnmatch/README.md

 `dataset_creation` folder,
-`transform_allstate.sh` (to preprocess the dataset), then `create_allstate_*.sh` (to partition the dataset in the desired manner), then run one of the allstate run all scripts in the `experiment_running` folder.
+`transform_allstate.sh` (to preprocess the dataset), then `create_allstate_*.sh` (to partition the dataset in the desired manner), then hyperparameter tune using a script in the `hyperparameter_tuning` folder and run one of the allstate run all scripts in the `experiment_running` folder.
 The wine dataset can be created by running the same sequence of the corresponding scripts.
 The mnist experiment can be run using the above steps, except skipping the `transform_...sh` script.
 Note that the `transform_*sh` script runs the `transform_*.py` file, and the